The New Medical Device Ecosystem:

 - The ready ability to Integrate into the electronic health record (EHR) and other monitoring applications and dashboards

-Later this month, look for part 2 where we’ll discuss cloud connectivity and keys to a successful medical device ecosystem.
+Part 2 of this series we’ll discuss cloud connectivity and keys to a successful medical device ecosystem.